Introducing the Lekholm DM48 digital chromatic harmonica controller.

 Decent realistic harmonica sounds can be achieved with physical modeling synths as well as sample-based software instruments.
 However, the DM48 cannot in any way replace an acoustic harmonica - playing a regular harmonica involves more than note triggering and intensity modulation, and a lot of the expression is therefore lost.

-The firmware can be updated by the user via USB, and the current version is fully functional with a range of features and adjustable parameters.
+The DM48 provides a range of adjustable parameters and features, all documented in the manual.
+The firmware can be updated by the user via USB.
 It may be noted that a static (but adjustable) velocity value is transmitted with all "note on" MIDI messages.
 Controller (MIDI CC) messages are however sent continuously at high rate and resolution.
 Dynamic velocity may possibly be added in a future update, but we do not consider this to be crucial as MIDI CC is the main way that sound intensity is modulated on a digital wind instrument.

 More details can be found in the DM48 User Manual.